Writing Center Policies and Procedures

 - Students will be removed from the walk-in list and lose their spots if they do not respond when called for walk-in tutoring.
 NO exceptions.

-- A students who is more than 5 minutes late for an appointment will lose that appointment and be marked as a no-show.
+- A student who is more than 5 minutes late for an appointment will lose that appointment and be marked as a no-show.
 Two or more no-shows will result in a loss of appointment-making privileges for the remainder of the semester.

 What to Expect from a Tutor